 Utilizing a birth-interval model, Barlow and Clapham (1997) have estimated a population growth rate of 6.5% (SE = 1.2%) for the well-studied humpback whale population in the Gulf of Maine.
-However, there are no estimates of the growth rate of humpback whale populations in the North Pacific (Best 1993).
-Hence, until additional data become available from this or other North Pacific humpback whale stocks, it is recommended that the cetacean maximum net productivity rate (R{MAX}) of 4% be employed for this stock (Wade and Angliss 1997).
+Although there are no estimates of the growth rate of the entire humpback whale population in the North Pacific , it is clear that the abundance has increased in Southeast Alaska in recent years.
+The available information indicates that the rate of increase between 1979 and 2000 is estimated at 0.088, which is a more accurate estimate of the maximum net productivity rate than the default estimate.
+Thus, it seems reasonable to use a 0.088 as a new, conservative estimate of the current rate of increase as the maximum net productivity rate.

-Under the 1994 reauthorized Marine Mammal Protection Act (MMPA), the potential biological removal (PBR) is defined as the product of the minimum population estimate, one-half the maximum theoretical net productivity rate, and a recovery factor: $PBR = N{MIN} \times 0.5 R{MAX} \times F_R$.
+Under the 1994 reauthorized Marine Mammal Protection Act (MMPA), the potential biological removal (PBR) is defined as the product of the minimum population estimate, one-half the maximum theoretical net productivity rate, and a recovery factor: $PBR = N{MIN} \times 0.5R{MAX} \times F_R$.
 The recovery factor (F_R) for this stock is 0.1, the recommended value for cetacean stocks listed as endangered under the Endangered Species Act (Wade and Angliss 1997).
-Thus, for the Central North Pacific stock of humpback whale, PBR = 7.4 animals (3,698 \times 0.02 \times 0.1).
+An estimate of the maximum net productivity rate is not available for the entire stock, so the default value of 0.04 will be used for both the entire stock and the portion of the stock which occurs in Southeast Alaksa.
+Thus, for the entire Central North Pacific stock of humpback whale, PBR = 7.4 animals (3,698 × 0.02 × 0.1).
+The PBR level for the Southeast Alaska portion of this stock, PBR = 3.5 animals (868 × 0.04 × 0.1), and the PBR level for the northern portion of the stock is 3.9 animals (7.4 - 3.5).